CanBaycay/UnityAcceleratorDocker/README.md

 ## What's Next

 - Reverse proxies should be used in real world scenarios, which is not covered in this configuration.
 They allow more safer ways to access services, while allows more intuitive address naming instead of addresses being full of ports and IPs.
-- If you like to see behind the scenes, here are some links.
+- If you'd like to see some behind the scenes, here are some links.
   - Metrics: http://localhost:10080/metrics
   - Health: http://localhost:10080/api/agent-health